nestybox/sysbox-ee/README.md

 deploying virtual hosts on Linux.
 And for this work out-of-the-box and securely, without complex configurations or hacks.

-## About Sysboxd
+## About Sysbox

-Sysboxd is software that installs on a Linux host and integrates with Docker, enabling Docker to create [system containers](docs/system-containers.md).
+Sysbox is software that installs on a Linux host and integrates with Docker, enabling Docker to create [system containers](docs/system-containers.md).

-Users do not normally interact with Sysboxd directly.
+Users do not normally interact with Sysbox directly.
 Instead, users create system containers with Docker.
 See [Usage](#usage) below for more info.

 ## Features